NYU SPS · May 2026 Prepared by Erin Callihan

 Quick win Off-site

 The Wikipedia entry's framing — "adjunct-heavy," "professional arm" — anchors how AI describes SPS everywhere.
 Within Wikipedia's editorial rules, a small governance investment to add neutrally-worded outcome data, flagship institute pages, ranked program citations, and notable alumni rebalances the description in 6–12 months.
-Reddit deserves a parallel listening + targeted-engagement plan.
+Reddit gets a parallel listening and engagement plan.

 07

-The dean's team is already producing deCLASSified, Day in the Life, and Schack content with student moderators.
+The team is already producing deCLASSified, Day in the Life, and Real Estate content with student moderators.
 Career changes at 50.
 International students who built a life in NYC.
 Working professionals who took the leap.
 The narrative is there.
-Scaling it means structuring 30–50 transformation stories per year for both human and machine consumption — and feeding them into program pages, regional landing experiences, and the AI dashboard.
+The piece AI is missing is the faculty — practitioners running companies, shaping industries, publishing books, advising governments.
+That caliber is one of SPS's clearest differentiators and one of the least visible in AI responses today.
+Scaling the engine means structuring 30–50 transformation stories per year — student and faculty — for both human and machine consumption, then feeding them into program pages, regional landing experiences, and the AI conversation.

 Pathway · Culture